Social media use in the Philippines: Friendster

 With over 7.9 million Filipinos using the Internet, 6.9 million of them visit a social networking site at least once a month.
 At times, Friendster has been the most visited website in the Philippines, as well as in Indonesia, according to web tracking site Alexa.
 David Jones, vice president for global marketing of Friendster, said that "the biggest percentage of (their site's) users is from the Philippines, clocking in with 39 percent of the site's traffic."
 He further added that in March 2008 alone, Friendster recorded 39 million unique visitors, with 13.2 million of whom were from the Philippines.
-Meanwhile, Multiply president and founder Peter Pezaris said that the Filipino users of their site comprised the largest and most active group in terms of number of subscribers and of photographs being uploaded daily.
-About 2.2 million out of more than nine million registered users of Multiply are Filipinos, outnumbering even nationalities with a bigger population base like the United States, Indonesia, and Brazil.
-Also, one million photographs are uploaded by Filipinos to Multiply every day, which is half of their total number worldwide.